A Lesson From Bruce Lee

-My brother, Luke, has a mixed martial arts academy.
-He wrote an interesting article yesterday that I wanted to interact with called “The Art of Fighting Without Fighting.”
-He begins with a scene from a Bruce Lee movie:
+My brother, Luke, has a Mixed Martial Arts academy.
+He wrote an interesting article that I wanted to interact with called "The Art of Fighting Without Fighting," opening with a scene from a Bruce Lee movie:

 While on a boat on his way to Han's Tournament as an undercover agent, "The Dragon" Bruce Lee is gathered together with other men who also plan on competing in this tournament of elite fighters.
 One of the fighters on the boat happens to be a bully and is bullying some of the other fighters.
 At some point he looks at Bruce and asks, "Do I scare you?"
 Bruce just stares.
 He then asks, "What's your style?"
 Bruce replies, "I call it the art of fighting without fighting."
 The bully asks Bruce to show him some and Bruce said that there was not enough room.
 Bruce then suggests that they take the little safety boat that was attached to the big boat to an Island close by where they could practice.
 The bully agreed and Bruce began to help him down into the safety boat.
 Once the bully was in the boat, Bruce untied it and made sure the bully knew he had lost the battle.
 This was a classic scene from "Enter The Dragon."

 Luke talks about how this principle can be applied in Jiu-Jitsu:

 I see Jiu-Jitsu as an art where this principle of fighting without fighting can be displayed very well.
 You can take the techniques of Jiu-Jitsu and use them in a very rough and aggressive manner or you can take them and use them in a very gentle, patient, methodical manner.
 To apply the art of fighting without fighting in your every day Jiu-Jitsu training you must learn to be gentle, patient and methodical.